dgtim/shell_scripts/README.md

-# shell_scripts
+# Shell scripts for daily use

-Shell scripts for daily use
+* aaexpires -- AD account expiration checker